 This Day Trip Takes You To 6 Of Maine's Covered Bridges And It’s Perfect For A Scenic Drive

 Maine is one of the most scenic states in New England.
 From the quaint general stores to the beauty of our forests and seaside, you could easily spend a beautiful day in Maine just looking at the things around you.
 While there’s plenty from which to choose, we especially love the covered bridges in Maine.
 To see a number of them at once, we recommend embarking on our wonderfully scenic day trip.
-Check out the map below, or you can click here for the full driving directions.
+Check out the covered bridges in Maine map below or you can visit Google Maps for the full driving directions.

-Many of Maine's covered bridges date back decades, offering a unique glimpse into transportation of the past.
+Many of Maine's covered bridges date back decades, offering a unique glimpse into the transportation of the past.
 One of the oldest covered bridges in Maine is known as the Hemlock Bridge.
 Constructed in 1857, this special destination has been designated as a Maine Historic Civil Engineering Landmark since 2002.
 It's situated three miles northwest of East Fryeburg.

 Does Maine have any haunted bridges?